Bet on every NFL Week 8 game at best betting sites, top betting apps

-How to bet on NFL Week 8: Where to bet, best betting sites, promos for Giants-Eagles, Packers-Steelers
+How to bet on NFL Week 8: Where to bet, best betting sites, promos for Giants-Eagles, Steelers-Packers

 Here's how to bet on the Week 8 NFL schedule, including Broncos vs. Cowboys and Commanders vs. Chiefs

 The Week 8 NFL schedule continues on Sunday with an 11-game slate, including Giants vs. Eagles (-7.5), Bills vs. Panthers (+7) and Cowboys vs. Broncos (-3.5).
 Aaron Rodgers and the Pittsburgh Steelers (+3) welcome the Green Bay Packers to town on Sunday Night Football, while the Monday Night Football matchup is Chiefs (-12.5) vs. Commanders.
-Washington quarterback Jayden Daniels has already been ruled out with a hamstring injury, making way for Marcus Mariota to start against Kansas City.
+Among the notable players who are inactive for Week 8 are Eagles wide receiver AJ Brown, 49ers quarterback Brock Purdy and Comamanders QB Jayden Daniels.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 8 can read more below, along with picks for some of the biggest games.